Procedure Guide ·Cat Blood Panel ·2026

 🇺🇸 US Pet Insurance Guide

-Common Questions Real answers about cat blood panel costs, what results mean, and insurance coverage.
+Real answers about cat blood panel costs, what results mean, and insurance coverage.

 0How much does a blood panel cost for a cat?

-A basic panel (CBC + chemistry) costs $100–$150.
-A comprehensive panel adding thyroid, SDMA, and other markers runs $200–$300.
-Pre-anesthetic panels are typically $50–$100.
-Prices vary by clinic and whether tests are run in-house or sent to an outside laboratory.
+Basic panel (CBC + chemistry): $100-$150.
+Comprehensive adding thyroid and SDMA: $200-$300.
+Pre-anesthetic: $50-$100.
+Prices vary by clinic and whether tests run in-house or sent out.

 1Does my cat need to fast before blood work?